panea-catalin/ethereum/documentation/documentation.md

   - **Memory**: Ideal for temporary data manipulation within functions.
   - **Storage**: Used for storing contract state variables and data that need to be preserved.

-Certainly!
-Here's the guide you provided, structured using Markdown with added explanations and corrections where necessary:

 # Foundry Installation and Usage Guide

 **Foundry** is a development framework written in Solidity, commonly used for smart contract development and testing.